giactitti/SRT/README.md

 # SRT - Spatial Reduction Tool
 SRT is a collector and spatial reducer of data from GEE available dataset.
 It allows you to calculate the spatial mean and standard deviation from several dataset inside each feature of a feature collection ('MapUnit' in the example).
-The SRT can be opened from [here](https://code.earthengine.google.com/4ce097500b6862de4371bddaffa9d0c6)

 The dataset collected are:
 - DEM: USGS/SRTMGL1_003